fortrabbit/blog/first-look-craft-nitro-development-tool.md

 Nitro looks really promising, but is hamstrung by the underlying Multipass issues.
 Maybe on Linux or Windows this works out differently.
 However, **on macOS the problems seem too much of a hassle to work around** for us.
-After all, one of the main requirements we have for any dev tool is to [“Isolate the development environment from our physical machine’s operating system.”](https://blog.fortrabbit.com/tools-for-php-development-local-dev-site-setup#local-dev-site-setup)
+After all, one of the main requirements we have for any dev tool is to [“Isolate the development environment from our physical machine's operating system.”](https://blog.fortrabbit.com/tools-for-php-development-local-dev-site-setup#local-dev-site-setup)
 Having to set up special permissions, or run the software as an administrative user clearly goes against this basic rule.

 That being said, do keep an eye out!